LiliaFramework/Lilia/documentation/docs/hooks/communication_social.md

 Checks if a scoreboard value may be overridden by other hooks so modules can replace the displayed name, model or description for a player.

+**When Called**

+This hook is triggered when:
+- Scoreboard values are being checked for override permissions
+- Other hooks attempt to override scoreboard display values
+- Before scoreboard display values are finalized
+- During scoreboard value permission validation

 **Parameters**

 * `client` (*Player*): Player being displayed.